 - The election process will be managed by the Coordinator of the SBML Editors and the Permanent Secretary.

 - Voting on editors is open to the members of the SBML Forum.

 The step-by-step process for electing new SBML Editors is described in detail on a separate page.

-Selection of the Chair of the SBML Editors
+Selection of the Coordinator of the SBML Editors

 The SBML Team

 The SBML Team strives to support the development and evolution of SBML.
-Team members devote significant portions of their time to SBML-related activities and are typically (though not necessarily—unpaid volunteer efforts are also possible) employed and paid specifically to do this work.
+Team members devote significant portions of their time to SBML-related activities and are typically (though not necessarily) employed and paid specifically to do this work.
 The Team is chiefly responsible for the following items and activities:

 - Maintaining the resources and infrastructure supporting the SBML community and SBML development in general.
 The physical infrastructure consist mostly of the following:

 - The SBML.org website software, hardware, and network access, along with associated backup systems